Sidebar

 Pages defining a crosslink are never part of the arrow navigation and are skipped instead.

-will skip the newly added topic-green
+page will skip the newly added crows-nest-incident

-and instead will load topic-red
+and instead will load burning-sail-incident

 .